Freedom in the World

 After a series of failed attempts, the Comprehensive Peace Agreement was signed between the government, the UFDR, and the APRD in June 2008.
 The National Assembly also passed a law in September 2008 providing government and rebel forces with immunity for abuses committed after March 15, 2003.
-The Inclusive Political Dialogue, which was held between the government, the opposition, and rebel groups in December 2008 established an interim government to lead the country until the next elections and outlined a Disarmament, Demobilization, and Reintegration (DDR) program.
-By December 2009, the UN reported that the all rebel groups, except the Convention of Patriots for Justice and Peace (CPJP), were participating in the peace process, but the demobilization of these groups has been slow and partial.
+The Inclusive Political Dialogue, which was held between the government, the opposition, and rebel groups in December, established an interim government until 2010 elections could be held, and outlined a disarmament, demobilization, and reintegration program.
+By December 2009, all rebel groups, except the Convention of Patriots for Justice and Peace (CPJP), were participating in the peace process, but the demobilization of these groups has been slow and partial.

-In September 2007, the UN Security Council authorized a new UN Mission in CAR and Chad (MINURCAT) and a related European Union peacekeeping force in northeastern CAR.
-MINURCAT’s mandate ended on December 31, 2010; troops had left Northeast CAR by mid-November.
-Shortly after their withdrawal, the CPJP took control of Birao.
-The Chadian army later displaced the rebels, but the fighting forced many civilians to flee, but Chadian forces drove them out on November 20, 2010.
+In September 2007, the UN Security Council authorized a new UN Mission in CAR and Chad (MINURCAT) and a European Union peacekeeping force in northeastern CAR.
+MINURCAT’s mandate ended on December 31, 2010, and troops had left northeastern CAR by mid-November.
+The CPJP took control of Birao for one week in November, forcing many civilians to flee, but Chadian forces drove them out on November 20, 2010.

 In January 2010, half of the members of the Independent Electoral Commission quit in protest over the appointment of its president, Joseph Binguimalet, whom they claimed favored Bozizé.
 Presidential and legislative elections were postponed twice in early 2010 as a result of inadequate funding, insecurity in the north, and incomplete voter lists.
-By August, all political parties and civil society groups signed onto a new election calendar scheduled for January 2011.
-A law passed by the National Assembly in May allowed Bozizé and members of the Assembly to remain in power until elections are held.
-Opposition groups initially blamed Bozize for delaying elections but did not challenge the legitimacy of his rule.
-The government has blamed the most recent postponement on inadequate funding, though previous delays stemmed from incomplete voter lists, problems with candidate registration, and insecurity in the north.
-Voter registration took place in September and October, but the National Democratic Institute reported that the lists had not been shared publicly.
+By August, all political parties and civil society groups signed onto a new election calendar scheduled for January 23, 2011.
+A law passed by the National Assembly in May 2010 allowed Bozizé and members of the Assembly to remain in power until elections were held.

 Corruption remains pervasive, despite some steps toward reform in recent years.
-Diamonds account for about half of the country’s export earnings, but a large percentage of the stones are thought to circumvent official channels.
-CAR was ranked 154 of 178 countries surveyed in Transparency International’s 2010 Corruption Perceptions Index 2010.
+Diamonds account for about half of the country’s export earnings, but a large percentage circumvent official channels.
+CAR was ranked 154 of 183 countries surveyed in Transparency International’s 2011 Corruption Perceptions Index.

 The government generally respects the right to free speech, but many journalists practice self-censorship.
 It is illegal to broadcast information that is “false” or that could incite ethnic or religious tension.
-According to the U.S. State Department, laws providing journalists with access to information do not specifically guarantee access to government information.
-The state dominates the broadcast media, but some private radio stations exist, including a Roman Catholic station and a UN-supported station.
+The state dominates the broadcast media, but private radio stations exist.
 Several private newspapers offer competing views, though they have limited influence due to low literacy levels and high poverty rates.
 There are no government restrictions on the internet, but the vast majority of the population is unable to access this resource.

 The constitution guarantees religious freedom.
 However, the government prohibits activities that it considers subversive or fundamentalist, and the constitution bans the formation of religious-based parties.
 Academic freedom is generally respected.

 Corruption, political interference, and lack of training undermine the judiciary.
 Judges are appointed by the president, and proceedings are prone to executive influence.
 Limitations on police searches and detention are often ignored.
 While the penal code prohibits torture, police brutality remains a serious problem.
+The military and members of the presidential guard continue to commit human rights abuses, including extrajudicial killings, with impunity.
 Prison conditions are poor.
-The military and members of the presidential guard have committed human rights abuses, including extrajudicial killings, with impunity.
-According to Amnesty International, 11 people were held without trial between June and October 2010 due to their association with a lawyer and businessman accused of burning a supermarket owned by a prominent Lebanese business man.
-The national lawyers’ union held a two-month boycott to protest the arrests and government interference in the investigation.

 Insecurity restricts the movement of citizens and greatly undermines the protection of private property.
-Attacks by the Lord’s Resistance Army (LRA), a Ugandan rebel group, increased in 2010, with rebel activities reported in four regions of CAR.
-A Human Rights Watch (HRW) mission to CAR in August estimated that the violence has displaced tens of thousands of villagers, and at least 304 civilians had been kidnapped in abductions targeting children.
-According to a November 2010 HRW report, the LRA has killed some 2,000 civilians and abducted an additional 3,000 since September 2008.
-The Internal Displacement Monitoring Center estimates the number of internally displaced persons (IDPs) at 192,000, the number of refugees in CAR at 31,500, and the number of Central African refugees abroad at 162,000 as of June 2010; most IDPs remain in the northwest.
+Attacks by the Lord’s Resistance Army, a Ugandan rebel group, continued in 2011.
+A United Nations Development Programme report stated that thousands of villagers were displaced, 83 killed, and 334 abducted in the first three months of the year.
+The Office of the United Nations High Commissioner for Refugees estimates the number of internally displaced persons at 176,000, the number of refugees in CAR at 18,000, and the number of Central African refugees abroad at 130,000 as of December 2011.